commit-live-students/python_intermediate_project/q04_read_csv_data_to_ndarray/README.md

 - Use that `path` and `dtype` to read the CSV file and return the numpy array (using a standard numpy library function)
 - Always skip the header row when reading the CSV
 - Return the numpy array

+By executing this task you can learn the basic operation of reading a csv file and manipulate it.